gabecampb/piculet/README.md

 the graphics API, which is quite closely modeled after modern graphics APIs.

-In addition to the public maybe finding it fun to play with, releasing it here in this complete, single repo format allows me to feel like some kind of closure with this project that I've long moved on from.
+In addition to the public maybe finding it fun to play with, releasing it here in this complete, single repo format allows me to feel some kind of closure with this project that I've long moved on from.

 ## Licensing